Mark W. Potter '48

 And so Potter was, with paintings and with life.
 Ken Rush ’67 wrote in the Taft Bulletin once: “I guess when all is said and done, the reason I teach is because I came into contact with a great teacher when I was a miserable failure of a student.
 That teacher gave me something that I can now, after 20 years of starts and stops, give back.
 So why do I teach?
 Because a teacher, Mark Potter, made so much possible in my life.”

-—Lance R. Odden, headmaster emeritus
+—Lance R. Odden, head of school emeritus